Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 U.S.-China Research Group on Climate Change at a meeting

-In November, the U.S.-China Research Group on Climate Change holds its third and final meeting at Georgetown, with a public event featuring presentations from the group members and a policy briefing at the Department of the State.
-Previous meetings took place in Washington, D.C., and Beijing in 2016.
+The U.S.-China Research Group on Climate Change holds its third and final meeting at Georgetown, with a public event featuring presentations from the group members and a policy briefing at the Department of the State.
+Previous meetings took place in Washington, DC and Beijing in 2016.

 Photo courtesy of Office of the Vice President for Global Engagement at Georgetown University